 an Irish music documentary

-A community of musicians on the west coast of Ireland find community through music as they face a modernizing world.
+On the west coast of Ireland, a community of musicians seek connection and joy through music as they face a modernizing world.

 We spent time in County Clare getting to know the musicians and music lovers of the area, hearing stories and forging relationships.
-We were so fortunate to earn the trust and time of our subjects and spent four weeks exchanging stories and tunes with the vibrant community.
+We were so fortunate to earn people's trust and time and spent four weeks exchanging stories and tunes with the vibrant community.

 - Lila Schmitz, Director